Sexual Health

 Even if you don't plan to have sex anytime soon, finding out about safer sex will ensure that you are protected when you do.

 Crucial: Safer sex means always using a condom if you have vaginal, oral or anal sex, even if you are using another form of contraception.
-Most people use a condom with a new or casual partner.
+Most people use a condom with a new partner.
 Condoms stop infection by sexually transmitted infections (STI) like Chlamydia and HIV.

 Sexually transmitted infections (STIs)

-An STI, also called a sexually transmitted disease (STD), is passed from one person to another during sex.
-Some diseases only affect the genitals (sexual body parts) and the parts of your body where urine passes through, while others (like HIV and Syphilis) can go on to damage other parts of the body and if untreated can make you very ill.
+Some diseases only affect the sexual body parts, while others (like HIV and Syphilis) can go on to damage other parts of the body.
 When spread through oral sex, an STI can infect the mouth and throat.

 STIs, including HIV, Gonorrhoea, Syphilis and Chlamydia, are on the rise in the UK, especially among young people.
 Other infections include Herpes, genital warts and public lice (crabs).